Listen to this article

 - You listed as at fault: the other carrier will deny the claim outright, and your only recovery may be through your own policy.

 The report also drives the value of non-economic damages (pain and suffering).
 A clearly at-fault driver who was cited for a serious violation, such as DUI or reckless driving, creates settlement-value leverage well beyond the base medical bills.
+When you sit down to draft your demand letter, the contributing-factor codes and citation in the police report are the centerpiece of your liability argument.

 See What Your Case Is Worth